MicrosoftDocs/azure-stack-docs/azure-stack/user/hybrid-solution-retail-footfall-detection.md

 ## Next steps

-To learn more about related patterns used by this solution, see the [Tiered Data pattern](azure-stack-solution-staged-data.md), and [Edge Inference - TBD]() patterns.
+To learn more about related patterns used by this solution, see the [Tiered Data pattern](azure-stack-solution-staged-data.md).

 To learn more about using custom vision, see the [Custom Vision AI Dev Kit](https://azure.github.io/Vision-AI-DevKit-Pages/).